NourHabbal/NourHabbal/README.md

 - 👋 Hi, I’m @NourHabbal
 - 👀 I’m interested in making video games
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning GDScript and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 NourHabbal/NourHabbal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.